 How we protect and store your information

 We use a variety of physical and technical measures to keep your data safe and prevent unauthorised access to, or use or disclosure of, your personal information once we receive it from you.
-However, we cannot guarantee the security of any information you might transmit to us by electronic means before it reaches our systems so you do so at your own risk.
+However, we cannot guarantee the security of any information you might transmit to us electronically before it reaches our systems so you do so at your own risk.

-All staff who have access to your personal data understand the importance of keeping your information safe and secure at all times and are given training to support them in this.
+All staff with access to your personal data understand the importance of keeping your information safe and secure at all times and are given training to support them.

 How long we keep your information for

-We will only use and store information on the systems used by the Trust and For Baby’s Sake teams for as long as necessary for the purposes it was collected for, and to meet any legal or regulatory requirement.
+We will only use and store information on the systems used by The For Baby’s Sake Trust and For Baby’s Sake teams for as long as necessary for the purposes it was collected for, and to meet any legal or regulatory requirement.

-These retention periods depend on the nature of your contact with the Trust and For Baby’s Sake and why you have provided the data.
+These retention periods depend on the nature of your contact with The For Baby’s Sake Trust and the For Baby’s Sake programme and why you have provided the data.
 For example: